 Along with the reputation tab, this is arguably the most exciting part of Google Postmaster Tools.
 When you experience a setback, Google Postmaster uses this feature to step in and explain where you went wrong so that you’ll have more success next time.

 The Delivery Errors dashboard shows you the ratio of emails that have bounced from the Gmail server – be they soft or hard bounces.

 Even better, it tells you the exact reason for each email bounce back.
 This means you can take precise measures to correct the error.

-Here are some of the reasons Postmaster may give for bounces.
+Here are some of the reasons Google Postmaster Tools may give for bounces.

 You have exceeded your rate limit